I’m happy to share a project I’ve spent the last few months working on. A new iOS app for parents called Artbox! https://artbox.app 📱

 The result is a fun app with a cute turtle icon that takes your piles of childrens’ art projects and organizes them right into your phone.
-Furthermore, I designed Artbox to be completely secure.
+Furthermore, Artbox is completely secure.
 No data gets uploaded or sent to servers.
 All data is stored locally on your device.

 You can view projects two ways: you can tap on a user profile and choose “View Art Projects.”
 This will display all projects specific to that profile.
 The other way is the Gallery View.
 Gallery View puts all projects from all profiles into a single view so you can scroll through multiple kids’ entries.